jonathanpath/SASS-SMACSS/README.md

 Sass + SMACSS
 ==============

-To start your project with Sass.
+To organize your Sass project with SMACSS organisation.
 Inspired by SMACSS from Jonathan Snook.
 To know more, go to : http://smacss.com

+You can use it with any framework like Bootstrap or Foundation (to put in scss/vendor)

 Based on
 ==
  - Idiomatic css
- - Boilerplate
- - Normalize.css
- - Compass
  - POPY-starter-HTML-SCSS

 Team